-Spring is here and it is always a good feeling as the trees start budding and everything is turning green.
-Let us all be mindful of our beautiful neighborhoods and to keep maintaining our properties.
+Spring is almost here and it is always a good feeling as the trees start budding and everything is turning green.
+Let us all be mindful of your beautiful neighborhoods and to keep maintaining your property.
 When you are driving from street to street it will show how much all of us care about our community.